 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

 Labour migrationLabour migration has long been an important livelihood strategy for the people of Myanmar.
-By migrating internally and internationally, migrants and their communities have been able to survive periods of severe economic hardship and stagnation.
+By migrating, families and their communities have been able to survive periods of severe economic hardship and stagnation.
 It is thought that as much as 10 per cent of the labour force is working abroad, with over 3 million Myanmar migrant workers employed in Thailand and Malaysia alone (ILO, 2015).
-According to the World Bank, an estimated US$682 million was remitted by these migrants in 2016, which does not include the millions that are informally remitted through brokers or hand carried back home to family members.
+According to the World Bank, an estimated US$2.754 billion was remitted by migrants in 2018, approximately 3.9 per cent of GDP, which does not include the millions that are informally remitted through brokers or hand carried back home to family members.

-To date, the Myanmar Government has yet to establish a policy framework fit to the task of managing its immense labour migration flows.
-As a result, migration remains a largely laissez-faire and inequitable phenomenon, divided between regular migrants who typically head to more developed economies within Asia and the Middle East via formal recruitment and irregular migrants who travel clandestinely to work in neighbouring middle income countries.
-The Ministry of Labour, Immigration and Population (MOLIP) is mandated to manage labour migration from Myanmar and regulate the 224 licensed overseas employment agencies.
+An established policy framework to manage the immense labour migration flows is yet to be developed in Myanmar.
+As a result, migration remains largely laissez-faire and inequitable, divided between regular migrants who typically head to more developed economies within Asia and the Middle East via formal recruitment and irregular migrants who travel clandestinely to work in neighbouring middle income countries.
+The Ministry of Labour, Immigration and Population (MOLIP) is mandated to manage labour migration from Myanmar and regulate the 273 licensed overseas employment agencies.

-Because of the expensive, complex and time consuming procedures required for formal recruitment through licensed agencies, most migrants continue to seek out the assistance of brokers or go abroad independently.
-The social networks that facilitate these movements were established long before any management systems had been developed to regulate labour migration and frequently provide a much more efficient means to an end.
-However, the involvement of unscrupulous actors and the lack of accurate and impartial information can also place migrants at high risk of becoming victims of abuse.
-Even for the minority of migrant workers who make use of a licensed agency to find work abroad through legal channels, the regulatory procedures applied have so far proven ineffective at ensuring fair recruitment practices.
+Because of the expensive, complex and time consuming procedures required for formal recruitment through licensed agencies, most migrants continue to seek out the assistance of unlicensed brokers or go abroad independently.
+The social networks that facilitate these movements were established long before any management systems had been developed to regulate labour migration.
+The involvement of unscrupulous actors and the lack of accurate and impartial information frequently also places migrants at risk of becoming victims of abuse and exploitation.

 For further information please contact:Ms Wai Hnin Po